hweecat/hweecat.github.io/resume.md

 Location: Singapore

-* Lead the requirements scoping, design and implementation of data pipelines and infrastructure to connect legacy and digital banking upstream systems with downstream financial and regulatory / Anti-Money Laundering modules for regulatory reporting, in compliance with regulatory requirements for obtaining a digital banking license to operate in Indonesia
+* Lead technical direction on data product design, solution architecture, and implementation of dimensional data models, data infrastructure and cross-domain ELT pipelines for banking, analytics, data science feature store and reverse ETL use-cases on Superbank’s AWS EKS (Elastic Kubernetes Service) data platform using dbt (data build tool), Snowflake, PostgreSQL, Apache Spark and Airflow
+* Led cross-functional requirements analyses, design and implementation of data products that integrate customer and transactions data with payments and ecosystems data to propose customer status changes to banking systems based on customer-initiated activities across all product verticals, enabling automated account dormancy process flows to minimize the risk of fraudulent activity
+* Designed and implemented a data quality and reconciliation workflow that delivers daily data reconciliation and data quality reports to Slack, providing a unified interface for backend teams to monitor data consistency across systems and enabling data-driven tech debt prioritization across product squads
-* Lead the strategic design, technical roadmap, and overall implementation of Superbank's MLOps platform architecture, enabling the deployment of ML models as APIs that empower decision-making in other banking services
+* Lead the strategic design, technical roadmap, and overall implementation of Superbank's MLOps platform architecture with Amazon SageMaker, enabling full-cycle development and deployment of machine learning models as APIs that enhance loan underwriting decision-making and identity fraud prevention
-* Designed and built Type 2 SCD data models and ELT architecture that integrate core banking transactions with payments and treasury information for banking regulatory compliance use-cases using dbt (data build tool), PostgreSQL, Apache Spark and Airflow
-* Led the strategic design, planning, and implementation of a system-wide migration of Superbank's data models, data pipelines and data platform infrastructure from Postgres to Snowflake within 3 months with minimal impact on business-as-usual activities, ensuring data platform scalability and stability leading up to the Indonesia Digibank's public launch
+* Spearheaded the strategic design, planning, and implementation of a system-wide migration of Superbank's data pipelines and platform infrastructure from Postgres to Snowflake within 3 months with minimal impact on business-as-usual activities, ensuring data platform scalability and stability leading up to the Indonesia Digibank's public launch in 2024
+* Led the requirements scoping, design and implementation of data pipelines and infrastructure to connect upstream systems with downstream regulatory reporting / Anti-Money Laundering modules, enabling Superbank to obtain and maintain a digital banking license in Indonesia
+* Designed and built Type 2 SCD data models and ELT architecture that integrate core banking transactions with payments and treasury information for banking regulatory compliance use-cases using dbt (data build tool), PostgreSQL, Apache Spark and Airflow, contributing to the Indonesia Digibank's success in obtaining a digital banking license
 * Initiated enhancements to existing CI/CD workflow through migration of Airflow Helm chart from Terraform to Argo CD, enabling automated deployment of data platform services in Kubernetes clusters
 * Assist in hiring process by conducting technical interviews to assess technical competencies and cultural fit of candidates